PacktPublishing/Go-for-DevOps/chapter/18/diskerase/README.md

 	Erases a disk on a machine, except this is a demo, so it really just sleeps for 30 seconds.
 ```

-This let's you know what to call in with a `Job` you define.
+This let's you know what arguements to use with a `Job` you define.
 So if this was a `Job` I wanted to call, I might do:

 ```go
 job := &pb.Job{